 • Document your impressions for future reference

-Collections exceeding 100 bottles benefit significantly from digital tracking, while those over 200 bottles require systematic inventory management to prevent bottles from being forgotten.
+Collections exceeding 100 bottles benefit significantly from digital tracking, while those over 200 bottles need systematic inventory management to prevent bottles from being forgotten.

 Low-Tech Alternatives